+advocate on behalf of American companies pursuing opportunities in Bahrain.
 Mr. Chairman, the United States and Bahrain have a friendship that goes back almost 120 years, when intrepid Americans established the American Mission Hospital and related school in Manama.
 It will be my distinct honor, if confirmed, to build upon this legacy as the United States Ambassador to Bahrain.
 I welcome any questions you may have.

 The CHAIRMAN.
 Thank you.

 Ms. Carty?

-STATEMENT OF LISA A. CARTY OF MARYLAND, TO BE REPRESENTATIVE OF THE UNITED STATES OF AMERICA ON THE ECONOMIC AND SOCIAL COUNCIL OF THE UNITED NATIONS, WITH THE RANK OF AMBASSADOR, AND TO BE AN ALTERNATE REPRESENTATIVE OF THE UNITED STATES OF AMERICA TO THE SESSIONS OF THE GENERAL ASSEMBLY OF THE UNITED NATIONS, DURING HER TENURE OF SERVICE AS REPRESENTATIVE OF THE UNITED STATES OF AMERICA ON THE ECONOMIC AND SOCIAL COUNCIL OF THE UNITED NATIONS firmed, I will do my best to live up to their trust and to work closely with all of you on the committee.
+STATEMENT OF LISA A. CARTY OF MARYLAND, TO BE REP-RESENTATIVE OF THE UNITED STATES OF AMERICA ON THE ECONOMIC AND SOCIAL COUNCIL OF THE UNITED NATIONS, WITH THE RANK OF AMBASSADOR, AND TO BE AN ALTER-NATE REPRESENTATIVE OF THE UNITED STATES OF AMER-ICA TO THE SESSIONS OF THE GENERAL ASSEMBLY OF THE UNITED NATIONS, DURING HER TENURE OF SERVICE AS REPRESENTATIVE OF THE UNITED STATES OF AMERICA ON THE ECONOMIC AND SOCIAL COUNCIL OF THE UNITED NA-TIONS

-Ms. Carty.
+Ms. CARTY.
 Mr. Chairman, Ranking Member Risch, distinguished members of the committee, it is truly an honor to appear before you today as President Biden's nominee to become the U.S. Representative to the Economic and Social Council of the United Nations.

 I am grateful to the President, to Secretary Blinken, and to Ambassador Thomas-Greenfield for their confidence in me.
-If con-
+If confirmed, I will do my best to live up to their trust and to work closely with all of you on the committee.